Impact as part of your UKRI/RCUK case for support

 You should describe how you will continue to engage with these groups during the lifetime of the project and how their input will be used to shape communications, expand interaction with stakeholders and/or research user groups, or to develop engagement activities.

-Your Pathways to Impact may include activities to raise awareness or facilitate uptake of your research.
+Your activities may be to raise awareness or facilitate uptake of your research.
 The events you organise should be tailored to your intended audience.
-Consider the best place to hold an event and who will organise it.
-You should describe how your audience will know it is happening and the types of groups you expect to attend.

 If you plan to engage a new group of beneficiaries, it is important to consider who influences this group.
 You may want to engage with professional bodies, societies, practitioners or charities to champion your research with these new groups prior to your event.
 If you plan to have an exhibit or workshop at a stakeholder events to enhance engagement with your beneficiaries you should be clear when this will happen and how the attendees will be able to feed back.